numsim-group/klimakoffer/milestone6/milestone6_discrete_ebm.md

 @@colbox-blue
 **Remark:** We note that for the presented 2D EBM, the system matrix $\mat{M}$ is constant in time if $\Delta t$ is fixed.
 Hence, it can be computed once at the beginning of the simulation and does not change throughout the whole computation.
 This of course would change, if more complex processes are involved in the EBM.
-For instance, feedback between geography and the resulting temperature field, or in the case of a non-linear raditation model (e.g. Stefan-Boltzmann law).
+For instance, feedback between geography and the resulting temperature field, or in the case of a non-linear radiation model (e.g. Stefan-Boltzmann law).
 The right-hand side vector $\mathbf{Y}^{n+1}$, on the other hand, changes for each time step and needs to be re-computed accordingly.
 @@

 ## Equilibrium simulation

 Similar to the task in the pure ODE case, see [milestone 3](/milestone3/milestone3_odesolvers/#temporal_equilibrium_simulation), we are seeking to simulate the equilibrium of the temperature field throughout the year.
 We emphasize again that we are not looking for a single steady-state temperature field - due to the annual dependence of the solar forcing, no global steady state solution can be reached.
-Instead, it is possible to reach an annual equilibrium state, where the solution changes in time, but repeats itself every year, such that we call it in equilibrium.
+Instead, it is possible to reach an annual equilibrium state, where the solution changes in time, but repeats itself every year, such that we call it an equilibrium.

 Again, the task is to define a proper stopping criterium when performing the temporal EBM simulations.
 One could again compute an annual average temperature and stop when the change of said temperature is smaller than a given threshold.
 One could also compare directly the full 2D temperature field throughout the year and define a proper norm to define a stopping criterium.